 If you’re like most people, you’re conditioned to sleeping on a nice, comfortable mattress.
 While there’s nothing wrong with having something supportive to rest on after a long day, your mattress could be causing back pain.
 Sleeping on the floor is an option you may not have thought of if you’re living with chronic back pain.
 However, it’s important to consider whether floor sleeping is good for your back or not.
-The trusted Santa Monica back surgeons at The Spine Institute examine how sleeping on the floor could be beneficial for your back.
+A trusted Santa Monica back surgeon at The Spine Institute can examine how sleeping on the floor could be beneficial for your back.

 Why Aren’t Mattresses Good for People with Chronic Back Pain?

 Before we get into a discussion on floor sleeping, let’s examine why a mattress might not be good for your back if you have lingering spine-related pain.
 The average person spends more than 200,000 hours sleeping during a lifetime, and awkward sleeping positions often contribute to aches and pains in or around the back and neck.
 Muscle strain, the most common cause of back pain, sometimes places enough added pressure on the spine to affect discs and nerves.
 A plush, comfortable mattress may contribute to back pain by:

 - Placing the spine in unnatural positions

 - Contributing to the muscle stiffness responsible for aches and pains experienced when waking up